Blackadder: Pilot episode

-A pilot episode of The Black Adder was shot in 1982, but was never broadcast on TV until 15 June 2023, when it was shown as part of an 80-minute UKTV Gold documentary titled Blackadder: The Lost Pilot, hosted by Sir Tony Robinson and featuring interviews with Ben Elton and Richard Curtis.
-Prior to this, only brief clips had been seen in the 2008 25th anniversary documentary Blackadder Rides Again, shown on BBC1.
+A pilot episode of The Black Adder was shot in 1982, but was not broadcast on TV until 15 June 2023, when it was shown as part of an 80-minute UKTV Gold documentary titled Blackadder: The Lost Pilot, hosted by Sir Tony Robinson and featuring interviews with Ben Elton and Richard Curtis.
+Prior to this, only brief clips had been seen in the 2008 25th-anniversary documentary Blackadder Rides Again, shown on BBC1.
 One notable difference in the pilot, as in many pilots, is the casting.
 Baldrick is played not by Tony Robinson, but by Philip Fox.
 Another significant difference is that the character of Prince Edmund presented in the pilot is much closer to the intelligent, conniving Blackadder of the later series than the snivelling, weak buffoon of the original.
 Set in the year 1582, the script of the pilot is roughly the same as the episode "Born to Be King", albeit with some different jokes and some lines appearing in other episodes of the series.